AllanJamil/alm02-allan-pedram/README.md

 # Fortune Teller

 A school project that tells your future depending on personal attributes.
+Built with BootStrap, Java, HTML and Javascript.

 ## Jenkins